There are many famous meditation teachers and gurus in the world. But who is the best meditation teacher of them all?

-Who is the best meditation teacher in the world?
-I mean, obviously, I personally give the best meditation lessons of all time.
+I mean, obviously, I myself am the best private meditation teacher ever.
 I think we can all agree on that.
-But excluding myself, who are the best meditation teachers in the world?
+But excluding myself, who would belong in such a list?

-What makes Thich Nhat Hanh one of the most popular meditation teachers of all time is the way that he translates profound and life-changing wisdom into words that are so simple a 5-year-old could understand them.
+What made him so great is the way he translates profound and life-changing wisdom into words that are so simple a 5-year-old could understand them.

-If you follow our newsletter, you’ll notice that I often mention Thich Nhat Hanh.
+If you follow our newsletter, you’ll notice that I often mention him.
 That’s because he is such an inspiration to me personally.

-I feel like Thich Nhat Hanh could teach anybody in the world to be more mindful.
+I feel like Nhat Hanh could teach anybody in the world to meditate.
 He just has that ability to communicate important points in layman’s terms.
-In my opinion he is the best Buddhist meditation teacher since Buddha.
+In my opinion, he is the best Buddhist meditation teacher since Buddha.

 Let me be straight about this.
 If it were not for Jon Kabat Zinn teaching meditation, the practice would not be as popular or important in the West as it is today.

-An American professor emeritus of medicine and the founder of Mindfulness-Based-Stress Reduction, Jon Jabat Zinn changed the way we approach mindfulness in the West, and was one of the pioneers who made meditative practices scientific and brought the into the healthcare field.
+An American professor emeritus of medicine and the founder of Mindfulness-Based-Stress Reduction, Zinn changed the way we approach mindfulness in the West.
+He was one of the pioneers who made meditative practices scientific and brought them into the healthcare field.

-The author of several of the best meditation books, including Wherever You Go, There You Are, Jon Kabat Zinn made meditation accessible in the West and introduced us to many new techniques such as Body Scan.
+Overall, he made meditation accessible in the West and introduced us to new techniques like Body Scan.

-If you use mindfulness to stop stress, you should probably go ahead and thank Jon Kabat Zinn because without him the Western world would not have taken meditation as such a serious treatment for stress-reduction.
+If you use mindfulness to stop stress, you should probably go ahead and thank him.
+Because without him the Western world would not have taken meditation as such a serious treatment for stress reduction.

 Sharon Salzberg has a truly enlightened approach.
 She basically goes everywhere and gives meditation lessons to everyone and anyone.
 Perhaps that’s because she is known for Loving-Kindness, which is a Buddhist method used to cultivate compassion for other people.